Facts About Amputation

 The various consequences of amputation include the following:

 - Loss of mobility and dexterity

 - Muscle contraction

 Studies show that amputees face an average cost of about $30,000 in hospital and professional treatments in addition to prosthetic costs.
 When including prosthetic, a patient’s life expenses increase to $403,000 on average.
 These costs don’t include counseling, emotional pain, and suffering, or the costs of finding a new career.

 Contact Our Louisiana Amputation Lawyers Today: (888) 493-1629

 If you or a loved one lost a limb because of another person’s negligence, you have the right to receive compensation for your injuries.
 Proving that negligence caused your amputation means that you can start over without fear or financial hardship.
-Regardless of whether the party responsible was an employer, a driver, an insurer, or a manufacturer, our Louisiana amputation attorneys can help you fight for the resources you need.
+Regardless of whether the party responsible was an employer, a driver, an insurer, or a manufacturer, our Baton Rouge injury attorneys can help you fight for the resources you need.
 We've helped our clients obtain quality treatment, lost wages, future earnings, and long-term rehabilitation.